Rangina Hamidi

-Rangina Hamidi (Pashto: رنګینه حمیدي; born 1978) is an Afghan-American writer, educator, social activist, and politician.
+Rangina Hamidi (Pashto and Dari: رنگینه حمیدي; born 1978) is an Afghan-American writer, educator, social activist, and politician.
 She is well known as an advocate for women's rights in Afghanistan and has engaged in various social projects to empower girls and women in Afghanistan.
 Hamidi has served as an education minister of Afghanistan, until the Taliban takeover of Afghanistan with the fall of Kabul in 2021.
 She was the first female education minister of Afghanistan.
 During the Afghanistan being taken over by the Taliban, she vowed to stay in Afghanistan and continue her humanitarian efforts by actively involving in empowerment of Afghan women.
 However, after several weeks, she fled with her family to Arizona.

 Early life

 Rangina was born in Kandahar, Afghanistan in 1978, in a Pashtun family, to Ghulam Haider Hamidi, who was the mayor of Kandahar.
 Following the Soviet invasion of Afghanistan in 1980, she along with her family emigrated to Pakistan in 1981 at the age of four as a refugee and lived in Quetta.
 Later, she moved to the United States with her family in 1988 and was raised near Washington, D.C.
 She obtained her bachelor's degree with a double major in religious studies and gender studies from the University of Virginia.